-AEMO thanks ERM Power for identifying an opportunity to improve the description of EV inclusion, and has updated the Methodology.
+AEMO thanks ERM Power for identifying an opportunity to improve the description of EV inclusion, and updated the Methodology during the Draft Determination.

-AEMO's draft determination is to retain the current approach for EV charging within AEMO's maximum and minimum demand simulation methodology.
+AEMO's Final Determination is to retain the current approach for EV charging within AEMO's maximum and minimum demand simulation methodology.